Sex? Not This Year, Darling.

 Is your sexless marriage getting you down?
 Can’t remember the last time you two did the wild thing?

-Or are you one of the silent-but-angry few who is beyond this point and curse each frustratingly difficult day that passes?
+Are you one of the silent-but-angry majority who curses each frustratingly difficult day that passes by without a little horizontal tango?

-If this nasty, unwelcome routine has taken root in your bed, please read further.
+BOOM!
+You need to hang around here.
+You’re my audience.
+If this nasty routine has taken root in your bed, please read further.

 My page is rare.
 It’s for those who’ve exhausted their quota of fairy tales.
-(Bookmark it if you still embrace hope.
-You may be back later.)
+They’ve done all they can and want something new.

 For those of us who’ve tried counseling, books, sites and the like, we’ve come to a different understanding.
 Our marriages remain as sexless they ever were.